Floating Call Us Button

 The process isn’t as scary as it sounds.
 For straightforward projects, the VicSmart permit can get you approved in about 10 business days.
 More complex renovations might take 6-8 weeks.
 The council actually encourages energy-efficient upgrades like double-glazing and insulation, provided they don’t compromise the heritage integrity.

-Creating a contemporary aesthetic in an inner-city kitchen renovation
+Creating a contemporary aesthetic in Richmond kitchen renovation

 One of the beautiful things about renovating a Richmond terrace is the opportunity to blend old and new.
 The most successful kitchens reference the home’s industrial heritage while delivering modern luxury.